AlmonacidEsteban/pyme-lactea-dashboard/dashboard-front/README.md

 <<<<<<< HEAD

-  # Web App Wireframe

-  This is a code bundle for Web App Wireframe.
-The original project is available at https://www.figma.com/design/RQyFGNO09CesaEKn9miLb2/Web-App-Wireframe.
+  This is a code bundle for EnterprisePro.

-  ## Running the code
+  ## How to run the code:

   Run `npm i` to install the dependencies.